ilg-physics-ucsb/physics6-manual/6BL/OhmsLaw/OhmsLaw.md

 The resistivity of a material can be dependent on temperature.
 This, however, is generally taken into account by manufacturers to minimize this effect to create constant resistors.
 In devices where temperature dependent resistance is useful, manufacturers take make it work yo such that resistors are designed to not change resistance when within their operating temperatures.
 Resistors that are designed to change with temperature are called thermistors, we will not be dealing with those in this lab.

 ::: Exercise

+## Notice: This exercise is optional and does not provide extra credit.

 Modern resistors are made using a carbon composite to create resistors of a consistent size.
 Earlier resistors however were made by coiling resistive wire, such as Nichrome, around an insulating core until the desired resistance was achieved.